slaclab/TrackingResolution/README.md

 To see the help: python3 trackingerror.py -h

+If you would like to produce plots directly from command line, you can call the plot() function in main(), within trackingerror.py. "plot" is a function of the file input, the error variable (i.e. 'sigma(d)'), the B field (default B = 2T), eta (default eta = 0) and the mass of the particle (default muon).
+By default it is commented out and the resolution numbers are printed only for the parameters passed by command line.
+Instead, if plot() is called, the resolution of the indicated parameter will be shown as a function of pT.
+If multiple instances of "plot" are called, the results will be overlaid in a single plot.
+See examples directly in the code.

 The supported layer configuration is solenoidal geometry (i.e. cylinder layers), with origin set at its center. xy plane denotes the transeverse plane. z-direction is in the direction of the cylinder axis.
 All layers are assumed to be infinite long along z-axis.